Amazon Appstore Payments

 - Yes.
 You are welcome to give away free apps on Amazon.

-- Depending on your country/region of residence and where you sell your apps, you may be required to pay US taxes.
+- Depending on your country/region of residence and where you sell your apps, you may be required to pay US or CA taxes.
 See Setting Up Taxes for Your App for more information.

 - Q: What is the Tax Identification Interview?